-Start by working on a budget
+Start by working on a budget.

 The first order of business is to figure out how much you’re really going to make, meaning your net income.
 This can be done by quickly looking at your paycheck and determining what amount is deducted for taxes.
-Usually, taxes fall in one of the following 3 categories: federal, state or social security.
+Usually, taxes fall into one of the following 3 categories: federal, state or social security.

 Side note, if you think you’re getting too much deducted from your paycheck, you can always adjust your allowances accordingly.
 That way, you can avoid giving a free loan to Uncle Sam.

 Once you’ve determined how much money you have coming in, you can actually start planning how to manage it.
 A good way to set a budget is to allocate your cash flow into 3 main categories: fixed costs (rent, mortgage, insurance…), variable costs (eating out, entertainment, repairs…) and financial goals.